Simon and Hallsworth Visiting Professorships

 Please download the application form

 Colleagues wishing to nominate a Visiting Professor (VP) should contact their School Research Support Manager.
-School Research Support Managers should rank their nominations and send a completed application form and a short CV (max 2 pages) for each candidate to Louise McMahon (firstname.lastname@example.org) by 24 January 2020.
+School Research Support Managers should rank their nominations and send a completed application form and a short CV (max 2 pages) for each candidate to Louise McMahon (firstname.lastname@example.org).
 Please note that applications received directly from nominees will not be accepted.
 Only applications received via School Research Support Managers will be accepted.
-Decisions will be communicated to Schools by the end of March 2020.

 Guidance on completing the application form